pmcharrison/2022-musical-scales/docs/INSTALL.md

 It'll print a lot of stuff, but eventually you should see 'Dashboard link' printed.
 Open the provided URL in Google Chrome, and it'll take you to the experiment dashboard.
 From here you can start a new participant session.

-## Configuring your PyCharm Python Console

-If you are planning to work with this repository, it will be useful to configure PyCharm to use your experiment's Docker image.
-To do this, look for a box in the bottom-right corner of your screen that says 'No interpreter'.
-Click on this text and click 'Add interpreter'.
-Click Docker, and then under 'image name' enter '2022-consonance-carillon:latest' (no quotes).
-Press OK.
-Now if you click on 'Python console' at the bottom of the screen, you should get a Python interpreter corresponding to the image you just built.

 ## Troubleshooting